curiousest/curiousest.github.io/_drafts/2020-10-15-evolution-of-my-desk-3.md

 ---

+(three orientations - standing, lying, kneeling)

 Pandemic struck and overnight we started working from home five-days-a-week.

+(picture slouching/sleeping on couch)

-The beginning was painful - you get into a love-hate relationship with your couch.
+The beginning was painful.
+I got into a love-hate relationship with my couch.
 I thought, "it can't last more than another month or so".
 A few more months rolled by, and I built makeshift monitor towers out of shoe boxes and hardcover books.
 I assembled my desk every Monday and tore it down every Friday.

+(two sitting in circle carpet pictures)

 Five months in, management at my workplace shared the results of an employee survey.
-The vast majority of a ~2000-person tech company wanted to work from home three or more days per week.
+An overwhelming majority of my ~2000-person tech company wanted to work from home 3+ days per week.

-I accepted the new reality - remote work is here to stay.

-That meant I needed a WFH workspace.
+I accepted the new reality: remote work is here to stay.
+I needed a WFH setup.

---

-# Interesting
-## Videoconferencing
-### Sound and Microphone
+## Video: Camera and Lighting

+amazon.co.uk/gp/product/B08423RKGL
+ring light

+Any light is much better than no light.
+Apparently circle lights make your face look better because there are no shadows.
+They also give your eyes an aesthetically pleasing ring reflection.

+100ms video instead of picture.
+Bobbling head / moving eyes.
+Capture as zoom mini viewer box?
+matrix:
+iphone camera, video camera, laptop camera light, no light nighttime, moderate, bright

+zoomed-in eye ring closeup picture

+amazon.co.uk/gp/product/B006A2Q81M
+It used to be 45, now it's 90...

+## Audio: Microphone and Soundscape

 I have a beautiful voice, so I wanted to make sure it is heard. https://www.amazon.co.uk/gp/product/B00N1YPXW2